andyatkinson/andyatkinson.github.io/_posts/2023-08-04-postgresql-sharding-partitioning-pgsql-phriday-011.md

 PostgreSQL does not offer a native Sharding solution.
 Sharding is a generic term, so the definition being used here is when a single database is distributed among multiple machines, or server instances, or "nodes."
 This basic definition comes from the article ["What is database sharding?"](https://aws.amazon.com/what-is/database-sharding/).

 While distributed databases offer a horizontally scalable architecture, where nodes can be added and removed to scale out and scale in, these architectures carry more complexity for how to keep data consistent among nodes.
-PostgreSQL while not offering the distributed archicture, has a conceptually simpler single primary Instance design.
+PostgreSQL while not offering the distributed architecture, has a conceptually simpler single primary Instance design.

 The main concern with single primary database architectures are that they might eventually hit a ceiling where hardware resources can no longer be scaled up vertically.
 At mid-sized startups, and given modern very large cloud provider PostgreSQL instance classes, this limitation has not yet caused an existential crisis like a rapid database migration.